 A decision is expected in the politically charged trial of Clotilde Reiss, a French academic charged with spying in the wake of Iran's post-election unrest.
 After a final hearing Jan.
 16, her lawyer said a decision was likely within the week.

 When the French Minister of Foreign Affairs revealed on July 7, 2009, that Clotilde Reiss had been detained at the airport in Tehran, the young academic at the University of Isfahan had already been incarcerated for a week.
-According to Tehran, she had taken advantage of the post-election crisis in June to "carry out intelligence gathering and encourage rioters”.
+According to Tehran, she had taken advantage of the post-election crisis in June to "carry out intelligence gathering and encourage rioters”.it

 The French government reacted in no uncertain terms.
 Minister of Foreign Affairs Bernard Kouchner denounced the charges against Reiss as “absurd” and made it clear that the incident should not become “a state affair”.
 His remarks cut no ice with the Iranian government.